Sunrise At Bryce Canyon National Park

 I’m really happy that there was still plenty of snow (even in early April), because it let the hoodoos stand out visually a lot more.
 One thing I appreciated was that even though there were a number of people there for the sunrise, it was a super quiet, peaceful feeling—no one was being loud or obnoxious, everyone was just in awe of what we were experiencing.

 Once the sun fully came over the horizon, the spell was broken and we all realized how chilly we were.
 Stomachs rumbling and wishing for coffee, we wandered back to our cars, but couldn’t shake the feeling that we’d seen something super special!
+You can see all about our entire trip in this deeper post on our amazing southern Utah roadtrip to Zion & Bryce Canyon.

 Where to stay: Bryce Canyon Lodge (the only one inside the park)